List of Speaker of the United States House of Representatives elections: December 1899

-An election for speaker took place December 4, 1899, at the start of the 56th Congress following the 1898 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 4, 1899, at the start of the 56th Congress following the 1898 elections in which Republicans won a majority of the seats.
 David B. Henderson received a majority of the votes cast and was elected speaker.

 Elections from 1901 to 1999

 December 1901

-An election for speaker took place December 2, 1901, at the start of the 57th Congress following the 1900 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 2, 1901, at the start of the 57th Congress following the 1900 elections in which Republicans won a majority of the seats.
 David B. Henderson received a majority of the votes cast and was re-elected speaker.

 November 1903

-An election for speaker took place November 9, 1903, at the start of the 58th Congress following the 1902 elections in which Republicans won a majority of the seats.
+An election for speaker took place on November 9, 1903, at the start of the 58th Congress following the 1902 elections in which Republicans won a majority of the seats.
 Joseph Cannon received a majority of the votes cast and was elected speaker.

 December 1905

-An election for speaker took place December 4, 1905, at the start of the 59th Congress following the 1904 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 4, 1905, at the start of the 59th Congress following the 1904 elections in which Republicans won a majority of the seats.
 Joseph Cannon received a majority of the votes cast and was re-elected speaker.

 December 1907

-An election for speaker took place December 2, 1907, at the start of the 60th Congress following the 1906 elections in which Republicans won a majority of the seats.
+An election for speaker took place on December 2, 1907, at the start of the 60th Congress following the 1906 elections in which Republicans won a majority of the seats.
 Joseph Cannon received a majority of the votes cast and was re-elected speaker.

 March 1909

-An election for speaker took place March 15, 1909, at the start of the 61st Congress following the 1908 elections in which Republicans won a majority of the seats.
+An election for speaker took place on March 15, 1909, at the start of the 61st Congress following the 1908 elections in which Republicans won a majority of the seats.
 Joseph Cannon received a majority of the votes cast and was re-elected speaker.
 Cannon's election to a fourth term as speaker was challenged by a group of dissatisfied progressive Republicans, who voted for other people.

 April 1911

-An election for speaker took place April 4, 1911, at the start of the 62nd Congress following the 1910 elections in which Democrats won a majority of the seats.
+An election for speaker took place on April 4, 1911, at the start of the 62nd Congress following the 1910 elections in which Democrats won a majority of the seats.
 Champ Clark received a majority of the votes cast and was elected speaker.
 This was the first time in 16 years, since 1895, that Democrats controlled the House.

 April 1913

-An election for speaker took place April 7, 1913, at the start of the 63rd Congress following the 1912 elections in which Democrats won a majority of the seats.
+An election for speaker took place on April 7, 1913, at the start of the 63rd Congress following the 1912 elections in which Democrats won a majority of the seats.
 Champ Clark received a majority of the votes cast and was re-elected speaker.

 December 1915

-An election for speaker took place December 6, 1915, at the start of the 64th Congress following the 1914 elections in which Democrats won a majority of the seats.
+An election for speaker took place on December 6, 1915, at the start of the 64th Congress following the 1914 elections in which Democrats won a majority of the seats.
 Champ Clark received a majority of the votes cast and was re-elected speaker.